Holy Rollers (film): Plot

 Jackie, in a meeting with Ephraim and Sam, wants to ship street ecstasy, which contains a higher percentage of other drugs, into America.
 When Sam voices his objections, Jackie rebuffs him, leading him to have an argument with Rachel.
 Sam attempts to convince Rachel to escape to Lithuania, but Rachel, having changed her mind about Sam, refuses.
 Sam then decides to continue with the operation despite the added risk; these drugs, carried by unwitting young Orthodox Jews, are picked up by drug-sniffing dogs and the mules are arrested.

 Sam, who no longer dresses like an Orthodox Jew, is not checked at customs with the mules and manages to escape.
 He goes to warn Yosef, who is high at a nightclub.
-Yosef suggests they drive to the West Coast to lay low with his cousin.
+Yosef suggests they drive to the West Coast to lie low with his cousin.
 Sam, not willing to go with Yosef's plan, returns to his childhood home in a panic.
 He is greeted there by Leon, now married to Zeldy and studying to become a rabbi as Sam was once intended to.
 Sam, realising that he will be arrested, weeps on his front steps as the sirens in the distance grow closer, until a police car pulls up.

 In the epilogue, it is revealed that Sam and his Orthodox mules received 28 months in a federal boot camp, where they became informants of Jackie and Yosef's operation.
 Over six months between 1998 and 1999, the operation managed to smuggle over one million ecstasy pills to America, via Sam and the other mules.
 Jackie and Yosef receive 16 years in prison on drug conspiracy charges, while Rachel also receives a year for participation.
 Sam and Mendel are then seen walking and talking during a visitation, implying that Sam has reunited with his family.